helsbels-del/Boss-Brain/README.md

 ## **Play Game**

 Option 1 from the main page or the instructions page takes the player to choose of levels.
 There are 3 levels to choose from.
 There are 3 different levels.
 Each level has a different amount of attempts at guessing the secret code.
+Here the play_game function is basically repeated 3 times and each version has a level number to distinguish it and the max_attempts is a different value in each version.
+When the player makes their choice of level, they are taken to the correct version.
+This is because the choose_level function uses a While True loop when the selection is made.

 add screenshot